shahcompbio/shahwebsite/README.md

-# shah lab research website
+# Shah Lab research website

 The shah lab website is be a jekyll website based on the bedford lab's website: http://bedford.io/.
 The bedford jekyll website contains a few nice features including a front page summarizing recent blog posts, papers, and project.
 Projects are auto populated using a ruby script from meta data extracted from github repos, and are thus referring to software projects specifically.